 A sweet-salty rub gives this Broiled Sockeye Salmon recipe an unforgettable crust.
-Best of all, it’s a quick and easy crowd-pleaser dinner.
+Best of all, this is a quick and easy crowd-pleaser dinner.

 “Mmm.
 I love salmon,” Paige said the other evening as we sat down to dinner.
 Our plates were filled with a vegetable medley of romanesco broccoli and cauliflower, rice and a slab of this Broiled Sockeye Salmon.